Victor/Victoria: Critical response

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 stars and wrote: "Not only a funny movie, but, unexpectedly, a warm and friendly one."

 Todd McCarthy of Variety called it "sparkling, ultra-sophisticated entertainment from Blake Edwards."

+Vincent Canby in The New York Times was enthusiastic, calling the film "so good, so exhilarating, that the only depressing thing about it is the suspicion that Mr. Edwards is going to have a terrible time trying to top it."